 - Disease, tumor, or infection

-Meeting With Your Doctor
+Meeting With Your Physician

 Once the source of your nerve pain has been identified, treatment will begin.
 In most cases, nerve compression responds to conservative, nonsurgical techniques such as exercise, massage, prescription medication, and hot/cold therapy, among others.